 Criteria JORC Code explanation Commentary and azimuth of the hole, down hole length and interception depth plus hole length.
 If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
 Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (eg cutting of high grades) and cut-off grades are usually Material and should be stated.
 Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
 The assumptions used for any reporting of metal equivalent values should be clearly stated.
 Exploration results are based on length-weighted average grades.
-No maximum or minimum grade truncations have been applied and a cut-off grade of 0.15% has been applied to significant intersections.
+No maximum or minimum grade truncations have been applied.
+A cut-off grade of 0.15% has been applied to significant intersections.
+Significant intersections do not contain intervals of more than 2 consecutive subgrade samples.
 No metal equivalent values have been reported.
 Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
 If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
 If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (eg 'down hole length, true width not known').
-The RC percussion drill hole reported in this announcement was completed at an oblique angle to the interpreted dip of the mineralised zones.
-Down hole intervals are reported, along with estimated true widths.
+RC percussion and diamond drill holes reported in this announcement were completed approximately perpendicular to the interpreted dip of the mineralised zones.
+Down hole intervals are reported and are considered to be close to true width.
 Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported.
 These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
 Refer to Figures included in the body of the announcement.
 Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
 Comprehensive reporting of all results is not practicable.
 Representative intersections have been reported in the body of the announcement.
 Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances. • None.
 Further work The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or large-scale step-out drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
-Further RC percussion and diamond drilling will be undertaken for infill and extension of the known mineralisation resource at the Bindi Deposit.
+Further RC percussion and diamond drilling may be undertaken for infill and extension of the known mineralisation resource at the Dasher Deposit.
 Completion of a resource estimate update.